The Board is committed to the highest standards of corporate governance.

 The Board of Urban Logistics REIT plc (the “Company” or “Urban Logistics”) is committed to the highest standards of corporate governance and recognises its responsibility to serve the interests of shareholders by creating sustainable growth and shareholder value over the medium to long-term, whilst also reducing or mitigating risk.

-The Board is ultimately responsible for providing overall leadership of the Company.
-It determines the Company’s strategy, investment objectives and investment policy and has responsibility for the Company’s activities, including reviewing investment activity, performance and business conduct, as well as developing and complying with the principles of good corporate governance.
+The Board is responsible for providing overall leadership of the Company.
+It determines the Company’s strategy, investment objectives and investment policy and has responsibility for the Company’s activities, including reviewing investment activity, performance and business conduct, ensuring the Company complies with the with the QCA Code.

-The Board is also responsible for controlling and supervising the Manager, Pacific Capital Partners Limited.
+The Board is also responsible for supervising the Manager, PCP2 Limited.

 The Directors believe that the Board is well balanced and that between the Directors, it possesses sufficient breadth of skills, variety of backgrounds, relevant experience and knowledge to ensure it functions correctly and is not dominated by any one Director.
 There are no Executive Directors.

 The Board holds formal scheduled meetings each quarter, with additional ad hoc meetings as required.
 These meetings are typically held at the Company’s head office and are subject to a quorum of two Directors.

 The Board follows a formal agenda at its quarterly meetings, which the Company circulates in advance of the meeting.
 This agenda includes reviewing investment performance, assessing the progress of new investment opportunities, reviewing the Group’s strategy in the context of a broader market outlook, reviewing the Group’s historical financial performance and future forecasting, an update on investor relations and an update on any regulatory or compliance issues advised by the Manager or other advisers.

 When considering investment opportunities, the Board reviews detailed proposals prepared by the Manager and approves investment decisions, as appropriate.